-Create Now really needs your help to run our programs.
+Create Now really needs your help.
 Not only does it take a lot of time to organize the classes, but our artists need to be trained.
-We also want to ship arts supplies to the youth, so please donate!
+We also ship arts supplies to the youth, so please donate!

 Every dollar makes a difference.
 You can click here to contribute online or send money through PayPal: firstname.lastname@example.org (select “Families and Friends to avoid fees).